 The latter appears to have started his development in the consultancy role that he held in Eastman Kodak and HeiTech Padu, of which he became the COO shortly after, in 2013.

-2. Founded his own company mandated by the Ministry of Finance
+2. Co-founded Futurise, a company mandated by the Ministry of Finance

 In 2015, he became the General Manager in the Technology Hub Development Division at Cyberview, where he held the position for 4 years.
-This led to the founding of his own company, Futurise in 2017 a subsidiary of Cyberview under the Ministry of Finance.
+This led to his co-founding of Futurise, a subsidiary of Cyberview under the Ministry of Finance, in 2017.

 The NRS Labs saw the setting up of Malaysia’s first Drone Testing Zone (DTZ) in Cyberjaya on July 1, 2019, during Futurise’s signature event, MyDroneX.
 At DTZ, drone players can test their innovations in a safer and controlled environment.
 As of June 2021, its impact report shared that over 216 flights with more than 432 total flight hours have taken place at the DTZ.